n-li0/n-li0.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm a ph.D candidate from Tongji University[School of EECS](https://eecs.pku.edu.cn/), [Peking University](https://www.pku.edu.cn/).
+I'm a ph.D candidate from Tongji University.
 I am very fortunate to be advised by Prof. Junfeng Yin of Kay Laboratory of Intelligent Computing and Applications, Ministry of Education.

 You can find my CV here: [NanLi's Curriculum Vitae](../assets/CV_nli_en.pdf).